-In general, if your dog has a metallic odour.
-He or she will also exhibit additional symptoms such as lethargy and despair.
+In general, if your dog has a metallic odor.
+They will also exhibit additional symptoms such as lethargy and despair.

-Internal bleeding is a matter of concern, and you should take your pet to the clinic immediately.
-Your vet will examine your dog and properly treat him.
+Internal bleeding is a matter of concern, and you should immediately take your pet to the clinic.
+Your vet will examine your dog and adequately treat him.

 Reason 5: Impacted Anal Gland

 Because of impacted anal glands, your dog most likely smells like iron or metal.
-They can become clogged and develop a metallic odour, which some people describe as fishy.
+They can become clogged and develop a metallic odor, which some people describe as fishy.

-When the pup has a bowel movement, his anal glands are normally emptied.
-If the anal sacs do not drain or get obstructed, your dog will release an iron-like odour.
+When the pup has a bowel movement, his anal glands usually are emptied.
+If the anal sacs do not drain or obstruct, your dog will release an iron-like odor.

 The fluids within the anal glands thicken over time.
-Your dog will suffer from both the odour and the pain as a result of this.
+Your dog will suffer from both the odor and the pain resulting from this.
 The longer the impaction goes untreated, the more painful it becomes.

 Impaction is cured by expressing or draining the sacs.
 If the obstruction is severe or if the disease exists.
-To eliminate the hardened substance, the afflicted sac may need to be flushed.
+The afflicted sac may need to be flushed to eliminate the hardened substance.

 Because these disorders are uncomfortable, some pets will require a tranquilliser or anaesthesia for therapy.
 Visiting the clinic may also be needed.

 But, if you discover anything suspicious, don’t hesitate to consult a veterinarian.

 Your veterinarian may recommend medication and supplements for your dogs.

-These vitamins are recommended by some of the renowned vets.
+Some renowned vets recommend these vitamins.
 That will help with your dog’s nutrition.

 There might be some other reason behind your dog’s metallic smell.

 Reason 6: Scar on Skin

 Finally, your dog’s skin may have a scar.
-Or there is blood on his skin, which is producing the metal odour.
+Or there is blood on his skin, producing the metal odor.
 Because, as previously said, the smell of blood is metallic or sarcastic.

 Examine his entire body to see whether he has any wounds or scars.